Blood-Dawn/pocketsage/README.md

 - Wire watchdog optional observer when extra installed
 - Fill Admin tasks, seeding, and export flows

-See `TODO.md` for the full Campus Board itemization with owners.
+See `TODO.md` for the full itemization with owners.